ReturnedTrue/NebulaFramework/README.md

 Modules with certain attributes can have different functionalities:

 `Nebula_Ignore` (**boolean**) - the module will be ignored by Nebula if true, it won't be loaded even when LoadModule is called on it <br />
+`Nebula_NormalModule` (**boolean**) - the module won't be injected nor will any methods used by nebula be called <br />
 `Nebula_TopLevel` (**boolean**) - the module will be added at top level (ie. self.Module or Nebula.Module), as well as under it's holding table.
-It is not recommended to use this on modules loaded with LoadModule, it will only be added to the top level of modules after it.
+It is not recommended to use this on modules loaded with LoadModule, it will only be added to the top level of modules after it. <br />

 # Examples
 ServerStorage/Nebula/EventDispatcher